 - You can use rock of various shapes and sizes, but many homeowners prefer to select more round rocks ("river rocks") than flat ones.
 Round rocks conjure up an image of the water that has been gushing over them, knocking them about and causing them to become round over time.

-- Place small river rocks in the center of the trench; the water will flow over these.
+- Place small river rocks in the center of the trench; the water (if any) will flow over these.

-- Mortar and wheelbarrow for mixing the mortar (for some projects)
+- Mortar and a wheelbarrow for mixing the mortar (in projects where mortar is called for).